Thangam Thennarasu

-Thangam Thenarasu (born 3 June 1966) is an Indian politician.
-He is a member of Dravida Munnetra Kazhagam.
+Thangam Thenarasu (born 3 June 1966) is an Indian politician and former Minister for Finance and Human Resources Management (Tamil Nadu).
+He is a member of the Dravida Munnetra Kazhagam (DMK).

 Early life and education

 He was born in Mallankinaru, Tamil Nadu.
 He has a bachelor's degree in Engineering.
+He is the son of the former Member of Legislative Assembly and government minister, from Aruppukottai, V. Thangapandian.
+His older sister, Thamizhachi Thangapandian, is a poet, writer and politician.

 Political career

 He has served as a Minister for Finance, Planning, Human Resources Management, Pensions and Pensionary benefits, Statistics and Archeology Minister of Tamil nadu.
-He was allocated Electricity and Non-Conventional Energy Development portfolios of minister V. Senthil Balaji who was arrested by the Enforcement Directorate in a job racket case on 16 June 2023 by Tamil Nadu Governor R. N. Ravi on the recommendations of Chief Minister M K Stalin.
+He was allocated the Electricity and Non-Conventional Energy Development portfolios of minister V. Senthil Balaji who was arrested by the Enforcement Directorate in a job racket case on 16 June 2023 by Tamil Nadu Governor R. N. Ravi on the recommendations of Chief Minister M K Stalin.

-He served as Minister for School Education in Tamil Nadu during 2006-2011.
+He served as Minister for School Education in Tamil Nadu between 2006-2011.
 He has been elected to the Tamil Nadu assembly five times.
-He is the son of the former Member of Legislative Assembly from Aruppukottai, V. Thangapandian.

 He was elected to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam candidate from Aruppukottai constituency in 1997–98 by-election, and 2006 election.
-He is the younger brother of recently elected Member of Parliament, Lok Sabha, from the Chennai South constituency, Thamizhachi Thangapandian.

-Thenarasu, whose father was V. Thangapandian, a Dravida Munnetra Kazhagam (DMK) government minister, himself became Minister for Schools in the DMK government that gained power at the 2006 state assembly elections.
+Thenarasu became Minister for Schools in the DMK government that gained power at the 2006 state assembly elections.
 Thenarasu stood as a candidate in the newly created constituency of Tiruchuli for the 2011 elections.

 He filed a case in the court against the Tamil Nadu Government's decision to form an inquiry into the alleged irregularities in construction of Tamil Nadu legislative assembly-secretariat complex.